Somewhere along their journey, wild salmon are disappearing

 Alongside supporting our colleagues at the University of Glasgow to analyse the findings from Year 1, we have been working tirelessly across the Spring months to deploy our equipment & tag salmon smolts as they begin their journey to sea.

-We will begin to retrieve the freshwater receivers, download the recorded pings and the information they provide in mid-June and marine retrieval will commence in early July.
-From here, it’s a case of analysing our findings before we share an update in late Autumn 2021.
+We will begin to retrieve the freshwater receivers, download the recorded pings and the information they provide throughout the Summer months and marine retrieval will commence in early August.
+From here, it’s a case of analysing our findings before we share an update later this year (2021).

 Support our salmon